 - When to Plant: Wait until the danger of frost has passed

 - Sun Exposure: Full or part sun

-- When it's in Trouble: Yellowing leaves, wilted appearance
+- Signs of a Problem: Yellowing leaves, wilted appearance

-- When it's Thriving: Upright, leafy stems; vigorous growth
+- Signs of a Healthy Plant: Upright, leafy stems; vigorous growth

 If you find that you have more tarragon than you need, consider gifting plants to friends and family members so they can start their own herb garden.

 - Space your young tarragon plants 18 to 24 inches apart, planting them deeply enough to cover the entire root ball.

 - Try to plant your tarragon at the same depth it was planted in its previous pot.

 - Water the young plants deeply after planting and then leave them alone, letting the soil around them dry out completely before watering them again.

 - Mulch around your young plants to conserve water and hold down weeds that could compete with them for soil nutrients.

 You will want to plant your cuttings or seedlings outside after the danger of frost has passed.
 Work some compost into the soil before planting and if necessary, add peat moss or other organic matter to heavy soils to improve drainage.

 In What Zone Does Tarragon Grow Best?